kartik-neal/Project-Santa-Cruz-Preview/user-guides/getting_started/oobe.md

     ![device_name](./getting_started_images/oobe_device_name.png)

 1. Congratulations!
 Your devkit has been successfully linked to your Azure account and Project Santa Cruz IoT Hub.
 You may now access your device within the [Azure Portal](https://portal.azure.com/?feature.canmodifystamps=true&Microsoft_Azure_Iothub=aduprod&microsoft_azure_marketplace_ItemHideKey=Microsoft_Azure_ADUHidden#home).

-  >[!NOTE] If your **Preview Video Output** link is using 10.1.1.1:3000, we recommend you disconnect your PC from the SoftAP as outlined in step 5 and use http://<your_noted_IP_address>:3000 to get the best experience.
+Before doing so, disconnect your computer from the devkit's SoftAP.

+    > [!NOTE]
+    > The Preview Video Output hyperlink on the final screen will no longer work once disconnected.
+Instead, use the IP address you wrote down in step 4 to preview the video output for the best streaming performance: http://<your_noted_IP_address>:3000.
+    > If you need to [SSH into your devkit](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/general/troubleshooting/ssh_and_serial_connection_setup.md), use <your_noted_IP_address>.

    ![oobe_complete](./getting_started_images/oobe_complete.png)

 ## Notes

 1. To protect your security, after 30 minutes of inactivity, we stop the OOBE process (and we remove the port 80 allow rule).
 If this occurs, please restart the OOBE.